pelafustan/advanced_css-challenge_02/README.md

 ## Context

 Second round, Fight!.
 The goal of this challenge is dive deeper on CSS Grid.
-So, I have asked to
+So, I have asked to make a mockup for an e-commerce store using grid.

 ## View